tisfeng/Raycast-Easydict/README.md

 `Easydict` support MacOS system translate, for more information, please see [How to use macOS Apple System Translation in Easydict?](https://github.com/tisfeng/Raycast-Easydict/wiki/%E5%A6%82%E4%BD%95%E5%9C%A8-Easydict-%E4%B8%AD%E4%BD%BF%E7%94%A8-macOS-%E8%8B%B9%E6%9E%9C%E7%B3%BB%E7%BB%9F%E7%BF%BB%E8%AF%91%EF%BC%9F)

+### System Proxy

+When this feature is enabled, `Easydict` will try to get the computer system proxy.
+If it succeeds, all subsequent network requests will be sent using the system proxy.
+(This feature is to counteract IP blocking, because some services like Linguee have frequency restrictions on IPs)

 ### Translation Services

 For easy to use, we provide some built-in translation APIs appid and appkey, but these Services have request frequency limits.
 If many people use them at the same time, it is likely to slow down or even stop.
 Therefore, for a better use experience, you'd better apply for a dedicated appid and appkey, and then replace the built-in services on the Preferences page.